normidar/auto_exporter/README.md

 # Auto Exporter

-This project fork from https://github.com/AlbertoMonteiro/FlutterAutoExport Thanks the author.
+This project fork from https://github.com/AlbertoMonteiro/FlutterAutoExport Thanks to the author.(But after fork from that, it has been a lot different)

-If you request a issue please @normidar
+If you request an issue please @normidar

 A Dart package that allows you to auto export types globally.

-## How to use it ?
+## How to use it?

-first: add those to `pubspec.yaml`
+Firstly: add those to `pubspec.yaml`

 ```
 dependencies:
-  auto_exporter_annotation: ^1.0.0
+  auto_exporter_annotation: ^1.0.1

 dev_dependencies:
   auto_exporter: ^2.0.0